On mixing enhancement by secondary baroclinic vorticity in shock-bubble interaction: Numerical approach and setup

 where vector $\boldsymbol{U}$ is the conserved term, and vectors $\boldsymbol{F}$, $\boldsymbol{G}$ and $\boldsymbol{F}_{v}$, $\boldsymbol{G}_{v}$ represent the convection and diffusion terms repetitively.
 The vectors are given by:

-where $\rho,p,E$ represent the mixture's density, pressure, and the total energy per unit mass respectively, $u,v$ are the speed of mixture, $\rho_i$ and $Y_i$ denote the density and mass fraction of the species $i$.
-The viscous tensor $\tau$ and heat flux $q$ is defined as follows:
+where $\rho,p,e_0$ represent the mixture's density, pressure, and the total energy per unit mass respectively, $u,v$ are the speed of mixture, $\rho_i$ and $Y_i$ denote the density and mass fraction of the species $i$. $NS$ denotes the total number of species.
+The viscous tensor $\tau$ and heat flux $q$ are defined as follows:

-in which $T$ is the temperature, and $h$ is the specific enthalpy. $\mu,\lambda$ is the dynamic viscosity and thermal conductivity of the mixed gas, given by the Wike's semi-empirical formula~\citep{Gupta1989A}.
-For high-speed flow numerical simulations, mass diffusion can be simplified by ignoring pressure and temperature diffusion, and it is assumed to be constant with different components:
+in which $T$ is the temperature, and $h_i$ is the specific enthalpy of species $i$. $\mu,\lambda$ are the dynamic viscosity and thermal conductivity of the mixed gas, given by the Wike's semi-empirical formula~\citep{Gupta1989A}.
+For high-speed flow numerical simulations, mass diffusion can be simplified by ignoring pressure and temperature diffusion, and it is assumed to be constant for different components:

 Moreover, the Schmidt number is assumed as constant $Sc=0.5$ \citep{Gupta1989A}.
 For the thermal conductivity, $\lambda$ is calculated from the Prandtl number as $Pr=0.72$ \citep{houim2011low}.
 In order to close the system of equations, the equation of ideal gas state is needed: